raedazzahrani/Arabic-accented-composite-glyphs/README.md

 # Arabic-accented-composite-glyphs
 A quick and dirty FontForge Python script that combines each letter (حرف) with each accent (حركة) into a new single Glyph.

-Useful for legacy softwares that do not render Harakat properly.
+Useful for legacy software that does not render Harakat properly.

 Load the font you wish to use into FontForge and run the script.
 By default, new Glyphs will be created at the Private Use Area (PUA).